intel/dps-for-iot/README.md

 into the `./ext` directory.
 If necessary these projects can be populated manually:

 `git clone https://github.com/01org/tinycrypt.git ext/tinycrypt`

 `git clone https://github.com/01org/safestringlib.git ext/safestring`

 > Note: the ext projects are populated the first time DPS is built.
-To update these projects you need to manually delete them and rerun scons.
+To update these projects you need to manually do a `git pull` or delete the project directory and rerun scons.

 ## Examples